 “This deal will result in Verizon abandoning further investment in FiOS, its high speed network,” Candice Johnson, a spokeswoman for the Communications Workers of America, said in an e-mailed statement.
 As a result, there will be no high-speed Internet competition in Baltimore, Boston, Buffalo, cities across upstate New York and most of Pennsylvania, Maryland, Massachusetts, Delaware and Virginia, she said.

 Verizon earlier told the FCC it had decided in 2009 it wouldn’t increase its planned deployment of FiOS, according to a company filing at the agency.

-Final approval would give Verizon success where No. 2 mobile carrier AT&T Inc. (T) failed last year when regulators barred it from buying T-Mobile USA Inc. because the transaction would have eliminated the smaller carrier and reduced competition.
+Final approval would give Verizon success where No. 2 mobile carrier AT&T Inc. (T:US) failed last year when regulators barred it from buying T-Mobile USA Inc. because the transaction would have eliminated the smaller carrier and reduced competition.